Navigating Career Change and Transitions: Is a Career Coach Your Compass?

 5. Understand the Logistics: Clarify the logistics of the coaching engagement, including the frequency of sessions, duration, mode (in-person or virtual), and cost.
 Ensure that these details align with your preferences and constraints.

 7. Trust Your Intuition: Finally, trust your gut feeling.
-The right coach should not only have the credentials and experience but also make you feel heard, inspired, and motivated to take action.
+The right coach should have the credentials and experience to make you feel heard, inspired, and motivated to take action.

 By thoroughly vetting potential career coaches and considering these factors, you can find a coach who will be a true partner in your career transformation journey, providing the support, accountability, and guidance needed to navigate your path to a new and fulfilling career.